siphesihlemitchelle/mitchelle.github.io/_posts/2019-02-13-First-week-experience.md

 ---
 Layout:
-Title: " First Week At The Coding Ground."
+Title: "First Week At The Coding Ground"
  Date: 2019-02-13
  ---
  # First Week At The Coding Ground.